citp/privacy-policy-historical/s/sh/sho/shockwave.com.md

 We analyze non-personal information that we collect on the Site, or obtain from third parties, and organize it into anonymous user profiles, groups, and audiences, based on factors such as age, gender, geography, interests, and online actions.
 We and our clients and partners then use these anonymous user profiles, groups, and audiences to design and deliver customized advertising campaigns or other relevant content.
 We and our clients also use this data for other related purposes (for example, to do research regarding the results of our online advertising campaigns or to better understand the interests or activities of our visitors.)
 The behavioral categories we use to customize the ads you may see or for related purposes do not use personal information such as your name, address, e-mail address, phone number, birth date or social security number.
 Our technology and services are designed to limit our use of data for purposes of behavioral advertising to anonymous, non-personal information.

-When you visit any of the Site and view ads from DEFY's advertisers, DEFY automatically receives and stores certain types of non-personal information including IP address, web pages viewed, date and time, and responses to advertisements delivered.
-While each advertising technology uses different types of technology to collect this information, including log files, cookies, and pixels, none of the foregoing by itself or together can be tracked to a specific individual's personal information, and the non-personal information collected by DEFY will not be shared with third parties, except as expressly indicated in this policy.
-The non-personal information collected through your use of the Site is used to provide relevant, targeted advertising and improve DEFY's advertising technology; monitor website traffic; collect statistical data; determine the effectiveness of advertisements and content; and collect data across multiple websites to categorize likely consumer interest segments for use in online behavioral advertising.
-DEFY may track visits to the Site and this information may be used over time to help predict your consumer interest segments and select the ad content you see.
-DEFY may also use non-personally identifiable profile-based anonymous information with other non-personal information.
+When you visit any of the Site and view ads from AG's advertisers, AG automatically receives and stores certain types of non-personal information including IP address, web pages viewed, date and time, and responses to advertisements delivered.
+While each advertising technology uses different types of technology to collect this information, including log files, cookies, and pixels, none of the foregoing by itself or together can be tracked to a specific individual's personal information, and the non-personal information collected by AG will not be shared with third parties, except as expressly indicated in this policy.
+The non-personal information collected through your use of the Site is used to provide relevant, targeted advertising and improve AG's advertising technology; monitor website traffic; collect statistical data; determine the effectiveness of advertisements and content; and collect data across multiple websites to categorize likely consumer interest segments for use in online behavioral advertising.
+AG may track visits to the Site and this information may be used over time to help predict your consumer interest segments and select the ad content you see.
+AG may also use non-personally identifiable profile-based anonymous information with other non-personal information.

-DEFY does not create or use potentially sensitive data segments to provide its targeted online behavioral advertising for advertisers, including, but not limited to, health related audience segments.
+AG does not create or use potentially sensitive data segments to provide its targeted online behavioral advertising for advertisers, including, but not limited to, health related audience segments.

 TRANSPARENCY IN ONLINE BEHAVIORAL ADVERTISING

 |

-DEFY is a member of the NAI (Network Advertising Initiative) and adheres to the NAI Code of Conduct, which may be found [here](http://www.networkadvertising.org/code-enforcement/code), and the Digital Advertising Alliance's Self-Regulatory Principles for Online Behavioral Advertising, which may be found [here](http://www.aboutads.info/obaprinciples).
+AG is a member of the NAI (Network Advertising Initiative) and adheres to the NAI Code of Conduct, which may be found [here](http://www.networkadvertising.org/code-enforcement/code), and the Digital Advertising Alliance's Self-Regulatory Principles for Online Behavioral Advertising, which may be found [here](http://www.aboutads.info/obaprinciples).

 OPT-OUT

 |

 You may choose to not participate in our personalized advertising services by "opting out" of such personalized advertising services through the Network Advertising Initiative's Consumer Opt-out Program.
 Opting out will not remove advertisements.
-You will continue to see advertisements provided by DEFY, but the advertising will not be customized or targeted based on information collected by DEFY.
+You will continue to see advertisements provided by AG, but the advertising will not be customized or targeted based on information collected by AG.
 Your will need to update your opt-out preferences if you change/update browsers or computers, or if you delete cookies.
 See the "Behavioral advertising" section above for more information on how to opt out of online behavioral advertising by certain third parties on the Site.

 DATA RETENTION